hmahmood2351/Home_Labs/README.md

 ### Contents at a glance:

+A Haiku I came up with, that's the best summary I could come up with of what's going on here:

+*Fundamentals are key*

+*The business need always in mind*

+*A tireless firehose*

+I think that's how it works... right?

 ## Networking (Cisco related, in general, and more)
 CCNA skills mindmap (in HTML and PNG format)